chilicat/declarative-services-viewer/README.md

-# A OSGi Declarative Service Viewer
+# A OSGi Declarative Service Viewer for IntelliJ
 The plugin will add a action called "View Declarative Services..." to the Tools menu.
 The action will open a new ToolWindow called "Declarative Services" on the bottom.
 The ToolWindow will the project for Service Components.